MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 In the set up process, Teams Toolkit prepares the following registrations and configurations for your Teams app:

-1. [Registers and configures Azure AD application](#registers-and-configures-azure-ad-application): Teams Toolkit registers and configures your Azure AD application.
+1. [Register and configures Azure AD application](#registers-and-configures-azure-ad-application): Teams Toolkit registers and configures your Azure AD application.

 1. [Registers and configures bot](#registers-and-configures-bot): Teams Toolkit registers and configures your bot for tab or messaging extension app.

 1. [Registers and configures Teams app](#registers-and-configures-teams-app): Teams Toolkit registers and configures your Teams app.

-### Registers and configures Azure AD application
+### Register and configure an Azure AD application

-1. Registers an Azure AD application.
+1. Register an Azure AD application.

 1. Creates a Client Secret.